tinacms/tina.io/content/docs/advanced/extending-field-plugin.md

 next: '/docs/advanced/creating-field-component'
 ---

-Sometimes we will want to modify an existing tinacms field-plugin, beyond what's available in a given plugin's configurable props.
+Sometimes we will want to modify an existing tinacms field plugin, beyond what's available in a given plugin's configurable props.
 We can do this by extending a field-plugin on the frontend.

 ## Creating a Custom Field Plugin